Can Protein Help With Weight Loss?

 Protein is an essential nutrient in your diet.
-It helps you maintain lean muscles, regulate your appetite and keep you full, so you can manage those distracting food cravings.
-No more diving for the biscuit barrel at 3pm.
+It helps you maintain lean muscles, regulate your appetite and keep you full, so you can manage food cravings and stop those 3pm energy crashes.

 But just how much protein do you really need each day, especially if you are looking to lose weight?